What’s Maisie Williams Trying to Tell Us in Her Game of Thrones Send-Off Photo?

 Jon and his beloved Ygritte are married.
 Daenerys is fucked up for life.
 And Arya is donning … some sweet, Pollock-esque white kicks.
 Interpret this as you will, Game of Thrones fans!
-Maisie Williams has officially become the last Westeros-dweller to finish filming her scenes for the HBO drama, and she posted a photo on Instagram to commemorate her final on-screen moment.
+Maisie Williams has officially become the last Westeros-dweller to finish filming her scenes for the HBO drama, and she posted a photo on Instagram to commemorate her final onscreen moment.
 A moment which, it seems, deals less with hugs and smooches and more with battles and ass kickings.
 “Goodbye Belfast.
 Boodbye Arya.
 Goodbye Game of Thrones,” she wrote.
 “What a joy I’ve had.
 Here’s to the adventures to come.”
 You’ll be missed, you tits and dragons show.

 That said, if you want to speculate, fire away in the comments.